 - cannot remove users from a course, or

 - cannot change a user’s role in a course (e.g., make another user a TA or instructor).

 The Course Builder role has access to most areas of the course’s control panel.
-This role is appropriate for a research assistant or to an assistant who has limited responsibilities, but should not have access to student grades.
+This role is appropriate for a user to manage the course without having access to student grades.
 A course builder can still access the course if the course is unavailable to students.
 A course builder cannot delete an instructor from a course.

 The Grader role has limited access to the course’s control panel.
 A grader would assist the instructor in the creation, management, delivery, and grading of assessments and surveys.
 A grader may also assist the instructor with adding manual entries to the course’s grade center.